NehaThawani44/location-service/Readme.md

 ### Access the Application
 Open your web browser and go to http://localhost:8080/login to access the login page.
-* Enter all the username and password.
+* Enter a username and password.
 * Search the zipcode '53111'

 # CRUD Operations